Creating and Managing Workflows

 The maximum allowed size for a workflow definition is 400KB.
 The maximum allowed size for a workflow definition plus its input is 1.5MB.

-The admin that creates a workflow is automatically assigned as the owner of that workflow.
-If that admin leaves the organization, the workflow is considered orphaned because it doesn't have an owner.
-Executions of this workflow might fail with Unauthorized errors.
-Admins can change the workflow's ownership by modifying and saving the workflow.
-The new admin is assigned as the workflow owner, and a new personal access token will be generated and assigned to the workflow.
+The admin that creates a workflow is automatically assigned as the owner and a personal access token is created for that workflow.
+If that admin leaves the organization, the workflow is considered orphaned because it doesn't have an owner and the personal access token becomes invalid.
+Executions of this workflow might fail with unauthorized errors.
+Before an admin leaves, all workflows created by that user need to be exported and recreated by another user.
+This will generate a new personal access token for the workflow and assign a new owner.

 Building a Workflow from a Template